snowkidind/snowpass/README.md

 The password file itself is encrypted using Argon2.

+# Configuring the bot for the first time

+Before operating the bot, you will need to set the encryption key appropriately and initialize a datastore.
+There is an interactive mode which allows the configuration.
+To access interactive mode, run node cli from the root directory.

+## Interactive mode commands:

+`g`

+Generate local encryption key and install
+In order to keep encrypted backups, it isnecessary to have an encryption key.
+The system uses a split encryption key, halfstored on the device, the other injected into ram via the signal interface.This command will automatically generate the backside key and insert it intothe .env file To use an existing key, modify the .env filewith the key.

+`k`

+Set remote encryption key
+This allows you use the "import passwords" commandbelow using the split key method.
+This command will inject the remote key into thecurrent process without writing it to disk.
+To create the password file's encryptionkey, these keys will be concatenated.

+`ir`

+Import raw passwords
+This allows you to bring passwords in using the splitkey method.
+This command will read a JSON file and convert the data into a encryptedfile.
+You should remove the JSON file after performing this operation.

+`ie`

+Import encrypted data store
+This allows you to import passwords from a previousinstallation.
+You will need both local and remote encryption keys to continue (and work)in order to complete this command.

+`e`

+Initialize with no passwords
+This creates a new encrypted data store with no entries.

+# Operating the bot

+If the bot is properly configured, you should be able to do almost everything through the signal interface.
+Just hit / for the menu:

+Passwords are automatically assigned on new entries.
+You can then change them with a custom password or update them with a new auto assigned password.

+Create a new entry, with an auto assigned password - this will generate a new entry with the specified information.
+The program will assign a new password for it and return the password.
+You can then copy the password from signal and update the password on the website with it.
+> /new <entry> <userid> <note>

+List entries - This displays a list of all the entries by name.
+For details about an entry just send a signal message with the name of the entry
+> /ls

+Append note information for specified entry - This adds a line to the note field of a given entry, you can add several notes to a entry.
+> /note <entry> <note>

+Clear note information for specified entry - this removes all notes associated with an entry.
+> /noteclear <entry>

+Change item to user defined password - If you are not satisfied with the password given, or wish to assign your own password, this allows for that functionality.
+It overwrites the currently assigned password.
+> /change <entry> <newPassword>

+Update an entry with a new auto assigned password - When it is time to update passwords, this will replace the old password with a newly generated one.
+> /update <entry>

+Remove an entry from password tracking entirely - This deletes an entry.
+Note theres no undo here.
+> /rm <entry> <password>

+Create a Argon2 encrypted backup copy of the password data - This forces a backup.
+Note that backups are generated upon actions, but not for every action.
+Backups are made every process.env.BACKUP_EVERY minutes.
+This can be set in .env
+> /backup <entry>

 # Making it work

 <table><tr><td>NOTE: There is no point in proceeding with the snowpass installation until you have a working copy of the signald application up and communicating with your regular signal chat client.
 Please refer to VERIFY.md for these instructions before proceeding with the install here.</td></tr></table>